PiTiLeZarD/workbench_alchemy/README.md

 #### Option on the table

  * norelations will disable all relations for this table (should update that to relations=False)
+ * abstract will create a tablename-less abstract class

 #### Option on the fields